tutorcruncher/morpheus/README.md

     # OR
     ./morpheus/run.py worker

-You'll need elastic search and redis installed.
+You'll need postgres and redis installed.

 ### To prepare for deploy